JHaller27/astrodb/README.md

 **Quick Start**

 1. Clone or download the source code in this repository.
-1. Setup a virtual environment using Python3.7
+1. Setup a virtual environment using Python3.7.
-1. Install requirements (in `requirements.txt`) with pip
+1. Install requirements (in `requirements.txt`) with pip.

 ## Usage